carpentries-incubator/hpc-intro/_extras/jupyterhub.md

 <!-- ## SLURM and JupyterHub

-All JupyterHub sessions run inside of a SLURM job, however as the sessions are interactive the resources available this way are very limited.
+All JupyterHub sessions run inside of a SLURM job, however as the sessions are interactive the resources available this way are limited.
 In onder to access more resources you will still have to submit a SLURM job.

 ### Jupyter for Interactive work.
 ![Terminal](/fig/UsingJupyterHub2.svg)